Rangoon bombing: Aftermath

 The United States quietly provided military and logistics support to ensure that the surviving delegates and bodies of the deceased were safely returned to Korea.
 According to Victor Cha, an academic and former Director for Asian Affairs in the National Security Council, a South Korean official recounted to him the sentiment that "this is what only a true ally like the United States was capable of doing, in ways that would never become public but would be remembered."

 As a result of the bombing, Burma suspended diplomatic relations with North Korea.
 China, which had passed on a diplomatic note requesting trilateral talks between North and South Korea and the US on North Korea's behalf just prior to the bombing, reprimanded North Korea in the state media.
 Chinese officials refused to meet or talk with North Korean officials for months afterward.

 In 1994, the representative of South Korea to the United Nations General Assembly linked this incident with the downing of Korean Air Flight 858, which he alleged was sponsored by the same government acting with impunity.
-As a result, North Korea has been listed as a state sponsor of terrorism ever since (except between 2008 and November 2017).
+As a result, North Korea has been listed as a state sponsor of terrorism by the United States ever since (except between 2008 and November 2017).

 Kang's fate

 An undated photo of Kang Min-chul taken in 1983.

 One of the suspects, Kang Min-chul was Myanmar's longest-serving prisoner.
 He learned to speak the Burmese language fluently according to one of his fellow prisoners.
 He also learned to climb mango trees with one arm and converted to Christianity.
 Kang received the biblical name "Matthew" after an inmate baptized him.
-Rangoon's moves towards resuming relations with North Korea led to speculation about what would happen to Kang.
+Myanmar's moves towards resuming relations with North Korea led to speculation about what would happen to Kang.
 Because North Korea denied that he was a North Korean citizen, he may have been considered a stateless person.
 Kang reportedly did not want to go to North Korea, which he believed considered him a traitor (because of his having revealed its criminal operations); or to South Korea, which might have tried him for his role in the assassination attempt.
 He also worried for the safety of his mother and sister back in North Korea.

 In 2006, Chung Hyung-keun, a member of South Korea's Grand National Party and a former employee of South Korean intelligence, sponsored a bill to bring Kang to South Korea.
 Kang died of liver cancer on 18 May 2008 at the age of 53 while being transferred to the hospital from Insein Prison of Rangoon.
 It is not known what happened to Kang's remains.